 Halfway along the plank walk there was a little alcove with a cabinet and a bench.
 A massive extension cord ran down from the top of the cliff to a battered looking Epson Inkjet.
 I don’t know what he did to to deserve his fate but the official Plank Walk photographer makes his living traversing cliff face taking photos of the tourists which he then prints from his tiny alcove office and sells for 30 RMB.
 The photographer had clearly been doing it for long enough to become completely desensitised to the risks.
 On several occasions I watched him unclip from the safety line in order to overtake tourists on the boards.
 He moved like he was threading his way through a crowd at a music festival- in a hurry but totally unfazed by the thousand meter drop.

 Watching him was completely terrifying so, after taking a few shots, I climbed back up to the relative safety of the south peak.
 Before leaving Haddow and I stopped at one of the many souvenir stands and bought cheap metal medallions certifying that we had successfully summited Mt Huashan.
 The medallions were attached to red ribbons and painted gold.
 For a small fee the guy manning the stall engraved my name in Chinese characters on the back.
-Evidence in hand we joined the long line for the cable car to return us to the park entrance.
+Proof of our pilgrimage in hand we joined the long line for the cable car to return us to the park entrance.

-Huashan made me realise that one of the drawcards of climbing and mountaineering is the elitism of it all.
+Huashan made me realise that one of the drawcards of hiking and mountaineering is the elitism of it all.
 I think I’d assumed that my appreciation stemmed from the beauty of the peak or the challenge of the climb.
 Being in the crush of people on top of Mt Huashan forced me to consider that maybe the reason I find mountains so appealing is their tendency to act as a filter for the people that visit them.
 After all, mountains are generally pretty inaccessible and the people that are willing to visit them have similar qualities.
 At the very least the average mountain climber doesn’t mind the outdoors, enjoys a challenge and is young enough or fit enough to manage the climb.

 It’s a selfish instinct that makes me want exclude the people that don’t fit that criteria but it’s one that I find hard to shake.
 Even on the Plank Walk- part of me was disappointed to discover a safety line.
 Not because I resent my life expectancy but because I was looking for people more like me- people who would be willing to tolerate that risk in order to have that experience.